game-by-virtuals/game-node/plugins/acpPlugin/example/reactive/README.md

 ### Next Step

-Once the **seller** is set up, she has already started listening, you can now run a **buyer agent** in a separate terminal to test end-to-end ACP job flow.
+Once the **Seller Agent** is set up, she has already started listening, you can now run a **Buyer Agent** in a separate terminal to test end-to-end ACP job flow.

 ---